 Once aboard, out of the sun and sheltered in the spacious airy cabin, folks fill out the form required by law, if they have not done so already.
-There is also a convincing sales pitch on the undersea portraits we provide ($15 per person plus $10 for a disc containing the portraits plus fish pictures, invertebrate close-ups and back-in-the-day black and white photos of my father’s).
+There is also a convincing sales pitch on the undersea portraits we provide ($20 per person plus $10 for a memory stick containing the portraits plus fish pictures, invertebrate close-ups and back-in-the-day black and white photos of my father’s).
 A very short video is usually included.
 We aim to get great photos, like you see on this site, with fish that normally do not approach divers, right up in the shot.

 If one has not pre-paid online then payment is made by either cash or by card.
 We have a mobile device to process cards.
 If you book by phone, the card number we take upon booking is to help you realize you have a committed booking.
 Bring your card if you wish to use it.
 If the weather is unsuitable we do not need to do refunds because no charge is put through till you present your card.
 If you had clicked an orange booking button and pre-paid, then I will reverse the charge promptly.